Vehsamrak/Vehsa/README.md

 # Vehsa
-Simplest MVC Framework
+Simplest MVC Framework without dependencies

-Please note that this project is experimental, and not ready for production usage.
+Please, note that this project is experimental, and is not ready for any production usage.